First Came Kidney Failure. Then There Was The $540,842 Bill For Dialysis

 And when all else fails, try to negotiate directly with the provider.
 They might have a financial assistance policy, or be willing to lower the cost significantly to avoid turning you over to a debt collector that would pay them pennies on the dollar.

 NPR produced and edited the interview with Kaiser Health News' Elisabeth Rosenthal for broadcast.
 Nick Mott of Montana Public Radio provided audio reporting.
+The digital version of this story was updated July 22 to include a fuller explanation of the insurance company's account of what the Valentines were told about dialysis clinics in its network.

 Bill of the Month is a crowdsourced investigation by Kaiser Health News and NPR that dissects and explains medical bills.
 Do you have an interesting medical bill you want to share with us?
 Tell us about it here.